schneikai/hive/README.md

 ## TODO
+* allow admins to lock users.
+We could change the behavior of Devise Lockable for that:
+  * if a account is locked by a admin do not send unlock instruction regardless even if *unlock_strategy* is set to *:email* or *:both*
+  * do not unlock locked accounts after some time even if *unlock_strategy* is set to *:time* or *:both*
+  * do not allow users to unlock accounts when the account was locked by a admin
 * make the sign_in_status nicer. use something from bootstrap? maybe just use the navbar? maybe in a helper method that allows a block for the main menue?